-In the wake of every gun-toting madman, and an ever-expanding body count, comes a host of voices raised in heated debate about the Second Amendment to the Constitution, which protects the rights of American citizens to bear arms — as if the Founders can be held responsible for the carnage taking place in the nation's schools, homes, and public places.
-After the passage of two hundred and twenty-some years, it's understandable that the voices of those men — for there were no women at the Convention in Philadelphia — are getting fainter and fainter.
+In the wake of every gun-toting madman, and an ever-expanding body count, comes a host of voices raised in heated debate about the Second Amendment to the Constitution, which protects the rights of American citizens "to keep and bear arms"—as if the Founders can be held responsible for the carnage taking place in the nation's schools, homes, and public places.
+After the passage of two hundred and thirty-some years, it's understandable that the voices of those men—for there were no women at the Convention in Philadelphia—are getting fainter and fainter.
 What they left behind were a lot of papers, and words on those papers, and their words, once crystal clear, have become muddied.

 Elbridge Gerry "concurred in the idea & moved for a Committee to prepare a Bill of Rights," which Mason seconded.
 When it came to a vote, however, no state delegations were in favor of the motion, and subsequently both Mason and Gerry withheld their signatures from the final document which was sent out to the states for ratification.

 On June 27, 1788, at the Virginia ratifying convention in Richmond, "Mr. Wythe reported, from the committee appointed, such amendments to the proposed Constitution of government for the United States as were by them deemed necessary."
-The seventeenth proposal is as follows:
+The seventeenth proposal asserted the necessity of a bill of rights, which would include the following language:

 "That the people have a right to keep and bear arms; that a well- regulated militia, composed of the body of the people trained to arms, is the proper, natural, and safe defense of a free state; that standing armies, in time of peace, are dangerous to liberty, and therefore ought to be avoided, as far as the circumstances and protection of the community will admit; and that, in all cases, the military should be under strict subordination to, and governed by, the civil power."

-These words seem clear: a well-regulated militia is key to the defense of a free state, standing armies should be avoided, and the military should be under the control of civil authority.
-According to the Documentary History of the Bill of Rights, three other state conventions also called for amendments which included language about the bearing of arms:
+According to the Documentary History of the Bill of Rights, three other state conventions—New York, North Carolina, and Pennsylvania—also called for amendments which included language about the bearing of arms:

 New York: "That the People have a right to keep and bear Arms; that a well regulated Militia, including the body of the People capable of bearing Arms, is the proper, natural and safe defence of a free State."